We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - painful, swollen testicles

-The urethra becomes inflamed during a bout of urethritis, making urination more difficult.
+The urethra becomes inflamed during infection, making urinating more difficult.
 Discomfort in the penis is generally limited to the tip, where the urethra ends.

-Symptoms of chlamydial urethritis in men can mimic the symptoms of the sexually transmitted infection gonorrhea.
-Gonorrhea and chlamydia infections often occur at the same time, and infected persons may require treatment for both STIs (NIH, 2010).
+Symptoms of chlamydial urethritis in men can mimic the symptoms of gonorrhea.
+Gonorrhea and chlamydia infections often occur at the same time, and anyone infected may require treatment for both STDs.

 Your doctor will perform a series of lab tests to diagnose chlamydial urethritis.
-You will be asked to give a urine sample, which will be tested for the presence of bacteria.
+You’ll be asked to give a urine sample, which will be tested for the presence of the chlamydia organism.

 Several antibiotics can eliminate chlamydial urethritis, including:

-In most cases, your doctor will prescribe antibiotics for five to 10 days.
-However, the Centers for Disease Control and Prevention notes that a higher dose (1 gram) of Azithromycin taken once may also be an effective treatment (CDC).
+In most cases, your doctor will prescribe antibiotics for 5 to 10 days.
+But the CDC notes that a higher dose of 1 gram of azithromycin taken once may also be an effective treatment.

 Most infections will resolve within a week or two.
-During treatment, it is important that you abstain from sex to prevent reinfection.
+It’s important that you abstain from sexual activity for at least seven days after completing a course of antibiotics to prevent reinfection.

-It is important to seek treatment for STIs as soon as symptoms occur.
+It’s important to seek treatment for STDs as soon as symptoms occur.
 Untreated infections can spread and lead to more serious health complications in men, including: